Bootstrap regularity for integro-differential operators and its application to nonlocal minimal surfaces: Proof of Theorem

 and We also define

 Note that we get a family $f_\varepsilon\in C^\infty(B_{1})$ such that Finally, we define $u_{\varepsilon}\in L^\infty(\R^{n})\cap C(\R^n)$ as the unique solution to the following linear problem:

-We observe that, since $K$ satisfies assumption \eqref{sm 1} with $k=0$, and the convolution parameter $\varepsilon^2$ in \eqref{19bis} is much smaller than $\varepsilon$ the operators $L_\varepsilon$ converge to the operator associated to $K$ in the weak sense introduced in~\cite[Definition 22]{CS2011}.
-Indeed, let $v$ a smooth function that satisfies
+It is easy to check that the kernels $K_\varepsilon$ satisfy \eqref{ass silv} and \eqref{sm 1} with constants independent of $\varepsilon$ (recall that, to simplify the notation, we are assuming $a_0=1$).
+Also, since $K$ satisfies assumption \eqref{sm 1} with $k=0$ and the convolution parameter $\varepsilon^2$ in \eqref{19bis} is much smaller than $\varepsilon$, the operators $L_\varepsilon$ converge to the operator associated to $K$ in the weak sense introduced in~\cite[Definition 22]{CS2011}.
+Indeed, let $v$ a smooth function satisfying